Judge to Durst jurors after delay: 'Where did we leave off?' - WTMJ

 “The question isn’t whether he can endure the rigors of the trial,” attorney Dick DeGuerin said.
 “It’s whether he can survive at all.”

-Deputy District Attorney John Lewin scoffed at claims Durst needed to be released to a hospital for treatment, saying he was getting high-quality care at the jail.
+Deputy District Attorney John Lewin scoffed at claims Durst needed to be released to a hospital for treatment, saying he was getting high-quality care at the jail, where he is being held without bail.

 “It’s a get out of jail free card,” Lewin said.
 “The goal here is simply to have this trial go away.”

-Durst was not in court because he refused to leave his Los Angeles County jail cell, Windham said, though DeGuerin disputed that account.
+Durst was not in court because he refused to leave the Los Angeles County jail, Windham said.
+DeGuerin questioned that account, saying jailers had previously failed to get Durst and inaccurately reported he was “willfully absent.”

 DeGuerin said measures taken to prevent the spread of the coronavirus would harm Durst’s defense by keeping his lawyers scattered throughout the courtroom and unable to confer.
 Windham said the measures were required to keep everyone safe, though he and all the lawyers have been vaccinated.